define-private-public/c8/README.md

 c8 -- A CHIP-8 Emulator
 =======================

-This was another attempt at making another CHIP-8 Emulator/Interpreter.
+This was another attempt at making CHIP-8 Emulator/Interpreter.
 This one turned out much better and is more modular.
 While it does run more ROMs it doesn't run them all; there are still a few bugs.